The KDE DocBook XML toolchain

 Many writers already have a favourite editor, and many of you will find it faster to get work done in a less xml-friendly editor, than to learn a new application.
 However, the following tools can ease your work, and are worth a look.

-Kate is a very powerful editor that is installed as part of the kdebase package.
+Kate is a very powerful editor.
 Kate is highly customizable, and has many features that make it ideal for XML editing.
 Kate can syntax highlight DocBook files automatically.
 Syntax highlighting is a very useful tool to help you navigate a document, and makes small syntax errors, for example, forgetting a closing > sign, very obvious.
 This is an ideal editor for you use to work with KDE Documentation.

 The XML Plugin for Kate